preactjs/preact-www/content/en/guide/v10/getting-started.md

 ### Aliasing React to Preact

 At some point, you'll probably want to make use of the vast React ecosystem.
 Libraries and Components originally written for React work seamlessly with our compatibility layer.
 To make use of it, we need to point all `react` and `react-dom` imports to Preact.
-This step is called _aliasing._
+This step is called _aliasing_.

 #### Aliasing in webpack